 Check out our Best Mountain Weather Forecast?

-Walk up The Easains from Tulloch Station Route Map and GPX Download
+Walk up The Easains from Tulloch Station Ordnance Survey Map and GPX File Download

 The Munros of Stob Coire Easain and the slightly lower Stob a’ Choire Mheadhoin, known as the Easains, can be ascended in a long day from Tulloch Station, or significantly shorter if you park near Fersit – down to a more respectable 17km.
 They’re a pleasant pair of Munros that provide excellent views into the Grey Corries, the Mamores and towards the remote hills surrounding Corrour.
 We recommend checking out the official West Highland Line website in order to plan your route and ensure you’ve plenty of time to catch the final train back.
 You can base yourself in Corrour, catching the train to Tulloch and returning to Corrour by descending to the Lairig Leacach path or down the Irlich Chaoile ridge to meet the path nearer Corrour.